mmgrt/Tweety/README.md

       - Create a 'bin' folder in your function folder (same level as `run.csx`).
       - Upload Tweety.dll to the bin folder.
       - Insert `#r "Tweety.dll"` at the head of the `run.csx` file (before the `using` statements).
-   - In the `Run` method, intercept incoming requests, see the sample: (Intercepting server request)[https://github.com/mmgrt/Tweety#sample-intercepting-server-request].
+   - In the `Run` method, intercept incoming requests, see the sample: [Intercepting server request](https://github.com/mmgrt/Tweety#sample-intercepting-server-request).

 # Todo